-LMAN1300 Blueprint Reading & Solid Modeling
+MANF1300L Blueprint Reading & Solid Modeling

 Students will learn the fundamentals of blue print reading including multiview drawings, basic dimensioning, holes, fasteners, assemblies, and tolerancing.
 Solid modeling software will be introduced with training of sketch demands, extruded boss/base features, drawing planes, fillets, chamfers, multiview drawings, and dimensioning.
-Three dimensional assembly modeling will also be covered with emphasis on advanced mates, exploded views, and animation.
+Three dimensional assemblies modeling will also be covered with emphasis on advanced mates, exploded views, and animation.

-LMAN1400 Machine Processes
+MANF1420L Machine Processes

-This course introduces students to manufacturing processes utilizing traditional machine tools such as band saws, drill presses, and lathes.
-Topics covered are selecting machine stock, basic layout, drilling, reaming, countersinking, counter boring, tapping, chamfering, machine setup, grooving, and threading.
-Also students will work with standard precision measuring tools such as but not limited to micrometers, dial calipers, and vernier scales with an introduction to gauging, tolerancing, and dimensioning.
-Machine tool and shop safety will be covered and stressed throughout the course.
-(9/2013)
+This course will present the theory of machine processes through and lessons covering traditional, manually operated machine tools such as band saws, drill presses, milling machines and lathes.
+Topics covered are selecting the machine stock, proper squaring a block on a milling machine, basic layout, drilling, tapping reaming, countersinking, counter boring, chamfering, machine set-up, grooving, and threading.
+Also, students will learn about standard precision measuring tools such as but not limited to micrometers, dial calipers, and Vernier scales with an introduction to gauging, tolerance and dimensioning.
+Machine tool and shop safety will be covered throughout the course.